t-eckert/consul-k8s/README.md

 # Consul + Kubernetes (consul-k8s)

+HERE IS A CHANGE TO TEST A PR

 > :warning: **Please note**: This repository has recently been merged with [consul-helm](https://www.consul.io/docs/platform/k8s/index.html).
 For more information on this change, please see [PR #1051](https://github.com/hashicorp/consul-helm/issues/1051).

 ---